stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success"> Does a same service point to separate SSL Certificates?
 Currently, the certificate is used to protect the JWKSet and it is not directly linked to the SSL certificate, so for one Partner code you have maximum 1 JWKSet.</aside>

 <aside class="success"> Is it possible to use a self-signed certificate for the integration?
-In Sandbox, yes it is. -For production, unfortunately no due to BMID needs the certificate & its intermediate chain.</aside>
+In Sandbox, yes it is.
+For production, unfortunately no due to BMID needs the certificate & its intermediate chain.</aside>

 <aside class="success"> What is the next step once changing the JWKSet URL?
 BMID Support must be notified immediately in order to create a new certificate.</aside>